FAU-Analytical-Paleo/Analytical-Palaeobiology/README.md

 6. Sampling Standardization and Diversity Dynamics (Alpha, Beta, Gamma) with the 9.
 Paleobiology Database
 7. Methods in phylogenies
 10. **Project work and presentation**

+## Project Work
+* You need to present our own project at the end (20 minutes) showing that
+  * You are able to ask an interesting scientific question
+  * Transform the question into a testable hypothesis
+  * Apply the methods learned in this course to test the hypothesis (or hypotheses)
+  * Discuss the results and provide clear conclusions
+* Start early to design your project
+  * Get inspired by the macroevolution lecture and examples provided in this course
+  * Get feedback from lecturers about the feasibility of your intended project and adjust
+  * Do your project work in the course (2nd half of semester) for constant advice
+* Evaluation criteria
+  * Scientific question and hypothesis
+  * Methodological toolkit applied
+  * Scientific understanding
+  * Originality of approach
+  * Presentation quality

 ## Resources